Wanvdphelys/NGS-pipeline/step1: kallisto2tximport.md

 ```
 scaled counts are suitable for gene expression related plots, such as heatmap or expression bar plot

+:exclamation::exclamation: __After tximport, there will be an extra row at the top of the raw counts.
+This is due to different versions of gene and transcripts ID.
+In which case, multiple transcripts might be collapsed to an empty gene name.__ The original explanation can be found here: https://support.bioconductor.org/p/102220/

 sampleTable file format:
 --------------------------
 SampleTable data.frame is used in kallisto, sleuth and tximport.